Stratio/crossdata/meta-dist/src/main/include/README.md

 Describe the distribution directories: bin, conf, and lib
   * bin : Contains the aforementioned scripts to start/stop the server or shell
-  * conf :
+  * conf : Contains the config files for the server, driver and logs.
-    * driver-application.conf
-    * driver-log.properties
-    * meta-env.sh
-    * server-application.conf
-    * server-log.properties
-    * driver-application.conf
-    * driver-log.properties
-    * meta-env.sh
-    * server-application.conf
-    * server-log.properties
   * lib : Contains the necesary jar files to run the scripts in ***bin***

 # License #